fspereira87/fakenewsdetector/README.md

 # FakeNews Detection Project

-A machine learning-based system for detecting and analyzing fake news articles, combining a powerful backend model with an intuitive web interface.
+A machine learning-based system for detecting and analyzing fake news articles, combining a backend model with an intuitive web interface.

 ## Why Streamlit?